Lukoil Logo

 What is Lukoil?

-This is Russia’s largest private oil business, built on a vertically integrated structure encompassing all stages of the production cycle—from oil and gas extraction to the sale of petroleum products to end consumers.
+This is Russia’s largest private oil business, built on a vertically integrated structure that encompasses all stages of the production cycle, from oil and gas extraction to the sale of petroleum products to end consumers.
 In addition to Russian oil fields, the company undertakes projects in West Africa, the Middle East, and Central Asia.
 A notable feature of the organization is its extensive network of gas stations with recognizable red-and-white branding, operating throughout Russia and several European countries.
-Its oil refineries produce a wide range of products, including high-quality oils and motor fuels, which are in demand domestically and internationally.
+Its oil refineries produce a wide range of products, including high-quality oils and motor fuels, in demand both domestically and internationally.

 1993 – 1995